 Q: What is a Quick Pressure Release?

-When the pressure is fully released, the float valve (see the little silver piece in the picture about next to the venting valve) will drop and the lid will unlock to open.
-The pressure cooker will not open until the pressure is released and the float valve has dropped.
+When the pressure is fully released, the float valve will drop and the lid will unlock to open.
+For safety reasons, the pressure cooker will not open until the pressure is released and the float valve has dropped.

 Q: What is a Natural Pressure Release?

 A natural pressure release is when you leave the pressure release switch in the Sealed position when the cook time ends.
 This lets the pressure release slowly, without you doing anything.
 When the pressure is fully released, the float valve will drop and the lid will unlock and open.

 A natural pressure release is a bit anticlimactic in comparison to a quick pressure release.
 There is no jet of steam when the natural pressure release starts.
 There’s also no clear way to tell when the pressure is fully released, and no beep or signal when the lid unlocks.
 Sometimes you can hear the float valve drop if you’re close by.

 The time it takes for the pressure to release naturally will vary depending on the ingredients and amount of liquid in the pressure cooker.
 A natural pressure release can take from 5 to 30 minutes in the electric pressure cooker.